 During Pride Weekend in London, the street is closed and becomes a pedestrian-only zone.
-It’s also a great area to just hang out and grab drinks at the bars there are fabulous.
+It’s also a great area to just hang out and grab drinks at the fabulous bars.

-This is a street named after Anthony Ashley Cooper the 7th Earl of Shaftesbury.
-This one is famous because it is home to all the hottest theatres in London.
 If you want to see any play or musical, then this is the place to go.
-There’s always a something showing West End.
+There’s always something showing in the West End.

 Kings Road is one for the royal lovers and people watchers.
-You can spend a day on Kings Road seeing how the other half in London live, and you would not be disappointed.
-This street is rumoured to be the most expensive street in London.
+You can spend a day on Kings Road seeing how the other half in London lives, and you will not be disappointed.
+This street is rumoured to be the most expensive street in the city.

-Kings Road is also great if you like luxury boutique stores as it offers a more upscale shopping experienced in comparison to Oxford and Bond Street.
+Kings Road is also great if you like luxury boutique stores as it offers a more upscale shopping experience in comparison to Oxford and Bond Street.

-The street is about 2 miles long, and the market takes up most of the street.
-This street is not just home to the market but also artisan coffee shops, pubs and restaurants.
-Portobello Street Market is a top tourist attraction in London.
+The street is about 2 miles long, and the market takes up most of it.
+Portobello Street Market is a top tourist attraction in London, and you’ll certainly want to explore it.
+However, the street is not just home to the market but also artisan coffee shops, pubs and restaurants.

-This street owes its fame to the Beatles.
-The four-man band had inadvertently popularised the street when they took a picture for their Abbey Road album walking the zebra crossing on the street in an attempt to save cost.
+This London street owes its fame to the Beatles.
+The four-man band had inadvertently popularised the street when they took a picture walking the zebra crossing on the street for their Abbey Road album in an attempt to save cost.

-The name of the street is from the old English word ‘strond’ which has been known to mean the edge of a river.
+You’ll often find a fascinating story behind the street names in London.
+The Strand’s street name is from the old English word ‘strond’, which has been known to mean the edge of a river.
 This was a significant street centuries ago and dates back to Roman times.

 The Strand is situated along the Thames River and was once the hub of Victorian nightlife.
 The Strand is now mainly occupied by office buildings and restaurants.

-It is however still home to the Twinnings Teashop which had opened in 1906 and is the oldest business still operating in its original place in London.
+It is, however, still home to the Twinings Teashop, which had opened in 1906 and is the oldest business still operating in its original place in London.

-This street got its name from the brick and tile manufacture which started in the 15th century.
-This street has been known to have the coolest vintage shops, street food and best curry houses in London.
-Brick Lane is also where you’ll find some of London coolest street art.
+This street got its name from the brick and tile manufacture, which started in the 15th century.
+It has been known to have the coolest vintage shops, street food and best curry houses in the city.
+Brick Lane is also where you’ll find some of London’s coolest street art.

-Flowers have been sold at Columbia Road flower market for hundred years.
-The market and its surrounding areas are littered with artisan coffee shops, bakery and a small thrift market.
+Flowers have been sold at Columbia Road flower market for hundreds of years.
+The market and its surrounding areas are littered with artisan coffee shops, bakeries and a small thrift market.

-It is also home to a pub which is called the Birdcage because once upon a time birds were sold on Columbia Street too.
-Visiting Columbia Road is one of the many things to do in London.
+It is also home to a pub which is called the Birdcage because once upon a time, birds were sold on Columbia Street too.
+Visiting Columbia Road is one of the many unique things to do in London.

-If you’re an architecture lover, definitely check out Threadneedle Street as you can get great shots of London as a city especially at golden hour (you can also spot buildings like The Gherkin) from Threadneedle Street.
+If you’re an architecture lover, definitely check out Threadneedle Street.
+You can get great shots of the city, especially at golden hour (you can also spot buildings like The Gherkin) from Threadneedle Street.

 Most of the buildings here are owned by the Crown Estate.

 Since the 18th century, the tailors on Savile Row have been keeping the men of London looking sharp and datable ;).
-On Savile Row, you can buy your traditional bespoke men tailored suites.
+On Savile Row, you can buy your traditional bespoke men’s tailored suits.

-The Mall is most beautiful during golden hour are early in the morning to avoid crowds of tourist during the day.
+The Mall is most beautiful during the golden hour, early in the morning, to avoid crowds of tourists during the day.

 There are over 60,000 streets or roads within the 6-mile radius – with all of their one-way and restricted turn intricacies.

-I considered both Oxford Street, Bond Street and Regent Street the most famous streets for shopping in London.
-These are street you can’t miss if you are into fashion whether designer luxury brands or high street shops.
+I consider Oxford Street, Bond Street, and Regent Street the most famous streets for shopping in London.
+These are streets you can’t miss if you are into fashion, whether designer luxury brands or high street shops.